MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 14. Choose whether to enabled shared computer activation.
 For more details, see [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).
 15. In the **Application preferences** section, choose what settings to apply when deploying Office.
 You can search for a setting, filter the settings by Office app, and learn more about each setting by clicking it and reviewing the detailed description.
 16. Click **Finish**, review the configured settings in the righthand pane, and then click **Export**.
-17. Accept the terms in the license agreement, name the confguration file, and then click **Export**.
+17. Accept the terms in the license agreement, name the confguration file, and then click **Export** or, if you're saving the configuration file to the cloud, click **Done**.
 18. You can now use the configuration file in your deployment workflow with the Office Deployment Tool or another software distribution solution.

 ## Edit an existing configuration file